Albert Fish: 8 Disturbing Letters That Reveal the Mind of the Gray Man

 His extreme religious delusions and auditory hallucinations pointed to schizophrenia.
 Fish claimed to hear voices telling him to torture and kill children.

-Fish's sadistic urges and pedophilic desires drove his crimes against young victims.
+Fish’s sadistic urges and pedophilic desires drove his crimes against young victims.
 He derived sexual gratification from inflicting pain and consuming human flesh.
-His cannibalistic tendencies were linked to severe mental disturbance.
+Fish believed that 'good human flesh' tasted particularly satisfying, which further fueled his cannibalistic tendencies linked to severe mental disturbance.

 Fish’s psychiatric issues went largely untreated.
 This allowed his violent fantasies and urges to manifest in horrific real-world acts against innocent victims.